 But for Newman, it’s nothing but private smiles over SHR’s promoted replacement: Matt Borland, not only a technical whiz but the man who crew chiefed Newman to an eight-win, 11-pole season back in 2003 for Penske Racing.
 Borland, an SHR employee from the start has always been within Newman’s comfort zone, creating chemistry that’s critically important to developing the No. 39… should the driver sign on the dotted line a few more years.

-Certainly, without many open rides it was difficult for Newman to test the free market waters in the first place.
+Certainly, without many open rides it was difficult for Newman to test the free-market waters in the first place.
 Now?
-A commitment to supporting _his_ guy, even if it means a short-term rocky road should be enough to keep the SHR partnership rolling.
-It even might keep the No. 39 in Chase contention now, a well-timed risk with Greg Biffle, Denny Hamlin, and Jeff Gordon among some of the drivers now breathing down the 10th-place point man’s neck.
-With just one top-5 finish over the last eight weeks, what did this organization have to lose?
+A commitment to supporting his guy, even if it means a short-term rocky road, should be enough to keep the SHR partnership rolling.
+It even might keep the No. 39 in Chase contention now, a well-timed risk with Greg Biffle, Denny Hamlin and Jeff Gordon among some of the drivers now breathing down the 10th-place points man’s neck.
+With just one top-five finish over the last eight weeks, what did this organization have to lose?

 FICTION: “Secret” Fines Can Stay Secret

 It amazes me how, in this age of Facebook and Twitter and devices the size of your pinky that can record just about anything, anywhere big-time officials think they can keep secrets.
 But surprisingly enough, NASCAR – after getting burned by two similar incidents a year ago – has pulled the “don’t tell anyone” card again, supposedly keeping “hush hush” a $50,000 fine to Newman for using his fist to settle things with Juan Pablo Montoya inside their hauler.

 Occurring one month ago, at Richmond the sanctioning body never commented on or issued a penalty for the incident well-known to even the casual fan; they just hoped no one would ever confirm it actually happened.